BdR76/CSVLint/docs/readme.md

 Select Columns
 --------------
-Select columns and/or rearrange to put columns in a different order using the `Move Up` or `Move Down` buttons.
+Using the `Select Columns` dialog you can create a subset of columns, delete columns and rearrange columns.
+Select only the columns you want from "Available columns" on the left to create a subset of columns.
+To delete column(s) you can click `All >>` to select all columns and then click the `<<` button, or double-click in the list, to remove any unwanted column(s).
+Use the `Move Up` or `Move Down` buttons to rearrange the order of the selected columns.

 ![CSV Lint select columns dialog](/docs/csvlint_select_columns.png?raw=true "CSV Lint plug-in select columns dialog")